 Shop smart: If you are shopping in-store try and go in the evening.
 Not only will it be quieter but you may also be able to get some great mark-downs.
 You’ll also get better value for money in full-size supermarkets rather than local convenience stores like Sainsbury's Local or Tesco Express.

 One of the easiest ways to trim your shopping bill is to plan what you will eat in the week ahead as it means you will only buy the food you need.
 It’s also a great way of tackling food waste.
 So if you’re buying a chicken to roast on Sunday, you can also schedule in a Monday night risotto with the leftovers.

 Planning meals with similar ingredients also reduces the amount of food you need to buy and means you’re less likely to end up throwing food away.

 Once you have a meal plan, it shouldn’t take long to write a shopping list.
 Don’t forget to check your cupboards before you shop - are you sure there isn’t a jar of ground cumin at the back of the cupboard already?

 Supermarkets have many tricks to make you spend more, but it is easier to be disciplined if you have a list.
 If it’s not on the list, it’s not in the trolley!

 Shopping online is not only quicker, but it also means you won’t get tempted by the smells wafting out of the in-store bakery or the tins of Roses or Heroes piled high in the entrance.

 Most accounts will allow you to create a shopping list which you can save for future orders.
-This will help you avoid impulse buys or shop floor deals you can do without.
+This makes it easier to avoid impulse buys or shop floor deals you really don’t need.